shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations_4d.rst

       \end{bmatrix}
       \end{equation}

-Recall that using :ref:`the Minkowski metric <formalism_minkowski_metric:The Minkowski Metric>`, we can flatten a basis vector with the flat operator :math:`♭`:
+Recall that using :ref:`the Minkowski metric <the_minkowski_metric>`, we can flatten a basis vector with the flat operator :math:`♭`:

 .. math::